IwoHerka/auk/README.md

 )
 ```

-Compiled function returns value of the predicate s-expression (e.g. `UnaryOp` as above), which, by the definition of a predicate, is always a boolean.
-Expressions are compiled to function (a not lambdas) to allow passing kwargs.
-This method of passing arguments should be always preferred when constructing more complex expressions.
+Compiled function returns value of the predicate s-expression (e.g. `UnaryOp`
+as above), which, by the definition of a predicate, is always a truth value (I
+explicitly avoid here saying "boolean", as it may happen that the target
+function returns an object instead of `bool`.
+This is desired, however, as
+every object in Python *is* in fact a truth value.
+For example, a list in
+`is_not_empty = lambda array: array`

+By default, expressions with up to one argument are compiled to lambdas and
+everything else to functions.
+This is in order to allow passing arguments via
+kwargs.
+This method of passing arguments should be a preferred one when
+constructing complex expressions, as keeping track of the argument order
+quickly becomes cumbersome.
+Compilation to lambda and function can be forced
+with `force_lambda` and `force_function` options, respectively.

+As you can see in the above example, when no name is specified for the target
+function, random name is generated.
+Specifically, the name is generated using
+this expression: `'_%s' % uuid.uuid4().hex`.
+In case of lambdas, the name
+becomes a variable to which expression is assigned.

+Because only a handful of built-in types (such as `num`, `str` or `list`) have
+corresponding AST nodes, non-primitive types (e.g. user-defined classes) have
+to be compiled into an `ast.Name` node (name binding) with random name (same
+as above) and stored in target function's closure.
+Therefore, instances of
+classes such as `class Foo: pass` end up as free-variables.
+For more details
+see `eav.compiler.compile_terminal`.

+### Grammar

 Allowable expressions are defined by the following grammar:

 ```yaml
 rules: